rtenacity/rtenacity.github.io/content/posts/ev3carfollow/index.md

 When the touch sensor breaks the loop, these lines make sure that the robot’s motors stop.

 And that’s it!
-Here’s a video of the robot in action:

-Ev3 in action

-Thanks for reading!
-I hope you enjoyed this article.

-Note from the author: Hello there!
-It’s been a while.
-I’ve been pretty busy with school and other things, but now I’m back.
-I have multiple articles planned for the future.
+*Note from the author: This article was written in 2021 on my old blog on medium.
+I am reposting it here for archival purposes.
+This article has been modified to fit the new blog.*